 It's the collective of properties that generates dividend-based income, rather than the individual properties the investors contribute to the pool.
 Ultimately, this helps your portfolio reach even greater heights when it comes to diversity.
 Given the scope of a REIT, investors gain access to a portfolio that is geographically varied (which is hard to accomplish alone).

 The UPREIT Difference

-In a Tulsa OK UPREIT, or Umbrella Partnership Real Estate Investment Trust, added properties still join the collective—but investors are not required to self-manage their contribution.
+In a DFW UPREIT, or Umbrella Partnership Real Estate Investment Trust, added properties still join the collective—but investors are not required to self-manage their contribution.
 The headache of having to police your properties is relieved because the Umbrella Partnership independently manages it for you.

 So far, that's two-for-two benefits in favor of the UPREIT over that of a sale—but what about capital gains taxation?
 Thankfully, the UPREIT structure has your back yet again!
 The transfer of your portfolio into the UPREIT does not trigger a taxable event because your properties are converted into ownership units in the Umbrella Partnership.